|S-Boats in the Kriegsmarine - Loss of "S 31"|

 Loss of "S 31"

 The 3.
-S-Flotilla performed only off the northern coast of Malto 24 mining operationsuhr during years 1941 and 1942, in order to mine the estuary of the harbour of La Valetta to hamper or prevent British Navy shipping in and out of the harbour.
+S-Flotilla performed only 24 mining operations during years 1941 and 1942 off the northern coast of Malta and in the estuary of the harbour of La Valetta to hamper or prevent British Navy shipping in and out of the harbour.

 Some of the mining areas were laid directly in front of the harbour, so as areas MT 1a, MT 1b on 16.12.1941, MT 2 on 23.12.1941, MT 20 on 08.05.1942 and MT 22 on 10.05.1942.